One in 10 Spaniards have had coronavirus, antibody study shows

 Previous results of the study that were published in July after testing nearly 70,000 people in April-June, showed a prevalence rate of just over 5%.

 Spain has been one of Europe’s hardest-hit countries by the pandemic, both in terms of contagion and the economic impact.
-Over 48,000 people have died from the coronavirus.
+A total of 48,401 people have died from the coronavirus, with the toll climbing by 388 over the last 24 hours.

+Data from the Health Ministry also showed 10,328 new coronavirus cases were reported on Tuesday, bringing the total since the onset of the pandemic to 1,762,212 infections.

+The infection rate measured over the previous 14 days is up for a second day in a row at nearly 199 cases per 100,000 people.

 The government decided a second state of emergency in October with new restrictions such as night-time curfews to stem resurgent infections, which helped to reduce new cases to less than 200 per 100,000 people this month.